 Site Mentors.
-Role models are available at each rotation site, including other psychologists as well as staff from other disciplines (i.e., social work, mental health counseling, marriage and family therapy, nursing) and non-licensed psychology staff.
+Role models are available at each rotation site, including other psychologists as well as postdoctoral fellows, staff from other disciplines (i.e., social work, mental health counseling, marriage and family therapy, nursing) and non-licensed mental health staff.
 While not appointed clinical supervisors, these site mentors are available for counsel and instruction in their particular professional areas of competence.
 The individual supervisor may incorporate professional peer-consultation into a trainee's individual supervision.